Blog

 1. RT-PCR (Real-Time Polymerase Chain Reaction)

-RT-PCR tests detect the virus’s genetic material in a sample.
+RT-PCR tests is a covid-19 test that detects the virus’s genetic material in a sample.
 A sample is collected from a patient’s nose or throat; it is treated with several chemical solutions that remove proteins and fast and extracts the present RNA in the sample.

 The extracted RNA is a mix of the patient’s genetic material and, if present, the virus’s RNA.
 It is then placed in an RT-PCR machine and cycles through temperatures to trigger specific chemical reactions that create new and identical copies of the target sections’ viral DNA.
 This procedure is repeated multiple times to continue copying the target sections of viral DNA.